Center for Information Technology Services

 VII.
 Risk/Vulnerability Assessment – in this phase of the assessment, an investigation of data vulnerabilities will be undertaken using the checklist below.
 This assessment will be completed with guidance and direction from the Chief Information Officer and Information Security Officer.
-The assessment outcome will be reviewed by the Information Security Officer to determine appropriate risk mitigation for the Central and School based aapplications under review by CITS.
+The assessment outcome will be reviewed by the Information Security Officer to determine appropriate risk mitigation for the Central based applications under review by CITS.
 A report of the findings from the assessments conducted by the UM Medicine IT Network will be shared with the CIOs and the Information Security Officer, as needed and appropriate.

 - Identification and Authentication